SharifElHaloul/Code-institute-Project-1/README.md

 ### Navigation Bar

-I made sure that my navigation bar matched the rest of the we pages colour pallette and was fully responsive on all device sizes.
+I made sure that my navigation bar matched the rest of the pages colour palette and was fully responsive on all device sizes.
 I have also made sure that the navigation bar reduces to a burger style menu when on smaller devices.
-The navigation bar will consistantly stay on the right hand of teh screen on all devices.
+The navigation bar will consistently stay on the right hand of the screen on all devices.
 The navigation bar also has a neon blue tint when hovered over for an extra bit of appeal.

 ![Arcade building club navigation bar](assets/images/navbar-image.png)

 ### Home page general

 I created a homepage with one large hero image to immediately catch the attention of the user with colours that fit cohesively with the rest of the website.
-I also added an about section to make sure that the user is immediately made aware of what the club does without having to search to far for it.
+I also added an about section to make sure that the user is immediately made aware of what the club does without having to search too far for it.
 I added animated Icons to further add to the classic arcade game feel.

 ![Arcade building club home page](assets/images/home-page-readme.png)